 Priority Pulls Back The Curtain On AP Automation Misconceptions

-In B2B payments, there appears to be a missing link, leading to a failure of corporates being able to move from wanting AP automation, to actually implementing it.
+In B2B payments, there appears to be a missing link, resulting in inertia that prevents organizations who want payment automation from actually implementing it.

-Cindy O‘Neill, president of Priority Commercial Payments, recently told PYMNTS that there are a few reasons for that disconnect.
-Vendor acceptance is a big factor, as is the challenge businesses face in upgrading their back-office IT and infrastructure to be able to support AP automation.
+There are a few reasons for that disconnect.
+Vendor acceptance is a big factor, as is the perceived challenge of upgrading back-office IT and infrastructure to be able to support AP automation.

-But the biggest challenge might be stemming from the fact that, according to O’Neill, there is widespread misconception about what AP automation actually means.
+But the biggest challenge might be stemming from the fact that there is widespread misconception about what AP automation actually means.

 In other words, AP automation doesn’t necessarily entail the actual payment of invoices.
-Unfortunately, enterprises will often invest in an AP automation solution on the misconception that it means their payables will also be automated and digitized, leading to buyer’s remorse, said O’Neill.
+Unfortunately, enterprises will often invest in an AP automation solution on the misconception that it means their payables will also be automated and digitized, leading to buyer’s remorse.

 Another major misconception in the space is what it means for payables to be integrated into an enterprise resource planning (ERP) system.
-O’Neill noted that service providers will advertise their solutions as being able to integrate with various ERPs.
+Often, service providers will advertise their solutions as being able to integrate with various ERPs.
 However, at closer glance, that integration means their solution is able to extract data from the ERP and integrate it into their platform to facilitate payment of invoices.

-Being able to automatically extract data out of an ERP for the purpose of paying an invoice is not necessarily a bad thing, but it’s the on-boarding process that can introduce more pain for an organization already struggling with manual accounts payable processes.
+The on-boarding process can introduce more pain for an organization already struggling with manual accounts payable processes.
 In some cases, the file mapping process that must occur for that ERP “integration” can take weeks or months, and by the time a company is on-boarded, the C-suite loses interest in the AP automation transformation journey.

 This is part of the IT challenge of accounts payable and ePayables automation process: An organization may be ready to ditch paper, but the on-boarding and integration friction can make the journey more painful than a company’s current way of operating.